-Teaching children to be responsible doesn’t need to be impossible.
-Though there are many adults in the world who don’t know the meaning of responsibility, this doesn’t have to be the case for your children.
-Teach them to contribute through age-appropriate chores and they’ll better appreciate what you do for them and what work is.
-Give them a weekly or monthly allowance when they’d completed their chores and allow them to spend it how they wish.
+Raising responsible children requires effort and consistency, but it doesn’t have to be complicated.
+Though many adults worldwide don’t know the true meaning of responsibility, this doesn’t have to be the case for your children.
+Teach them to contribute through age-appropriate chores; they’ll better appreciate what you do for them and what work is.
+Give your kids a weekly or monthly allowance when they’ve completed their tasks and allow them to spend it how they wish.
 Whether spenders or misers, they’ll learn financial lessons that will carry into adulthood.
-And give them the independence to learn to entertain themselves, make their own decisions and to live with the consequences of those decisions.
-Give them the basic foundations of responsibility in childhood and you will have taught them to be the adults the world needs.
+Allow them the independence to learn to entertain themselves, make their own decisions, and live with those decisions’ consequences.
+Provide your children with the basic foundations of responsibility in childhood while making them feel loved and valued, and you’ll have taught them to be the adults the world needs.